luxfi/node/README.md

 - OS: Ubuntu 20.04/22.04 or macOS >= 12
 - Network: Reliable IPv4 or IPv6 network connection, with an open public port.

-If you plan to build AvalancheGo from source, you will also need the following software:
+If you plan to build Lux Node from source, you will also need the following software:

 - [Go](https://golang.org/doc/install) version >= 1.18.1
 - [gcc](https://gcc.gnu.org/)